SethDavenport/react-workshop/handout/immutablejs-overview.md

 var arr = ImmutableArray([1, 2, 3]);
 var newArr = arr.push(4);

-console.log(arr);    // [1,2,3]      <= The old array is preserved
+console.log(arr.toArray());    // [1,2,3]      <= The old array is preserved
-console.log(newArr); // [1, 2, 3, 4] <= the new modified array
+console.log(newArr.toArray()); // [1, 2, 3, 4] <= the new modified array
 ```

 ### Structural Sharing

-This immutable data structure can be implemented in JavaScript by copying **mutable** data and then changing the copy.
-This seem to be expensive.
-Also, it seems absurd to  but by applying certain smart computer science algorithms we can handle this process efficiently.
+It seems to be a good thing to have **persistent immutable data structures** in JavaScript but unfortunately the language does not provide that.
+The only solution is to create an API which would wrap mutable data structures and expose methods which would enable users to use it as if it was immutable.
+Under the covers this API would make a copy of the mutable data, perform certain change to it and then return it.
+We can sense couple major issues with this: 1. making copy of each data chunk that we want to modify could take too much memory; 2. going through entire data chunks just to make one single change take too many CPU cycles.
+However, we can take the advantage of the fact that making change of small chunk of the data it means that the rest of the data should remain untouched.
+In another words we can share the data structure of the original data with the changed one.
+In ImmutableJS this is done with the help of Hash Tires and it works
 ### ImmutableJS API
 ImmutableJS is a library which was inspired by the lack of **persistent** data structures